 If you don’t have an antivirus app, then you’ll love our guide to the best free options available.

-If you get a message, ignore it and refrain from clicking any files or links, even if the message says it contains evidence of webcam videos.
+Ignore any such messages and refrain from clicking any files or links, even if the message says it contains webcam video evidence.
 Don’t send money to anyone.
 Instead, install and run some robust anti-malware software to help check for any problems, and change your passwords to heighten your security.
 A good password manager can help you automatically generate strong passwords, or you can practice our tips on choosing better passwords if you create your own.

 - What is hi-res audio and how can you experience it right now?